Skip to Main Content

 What is a literature review?

-• a finished product representing an extensive compilation of references identifying relevant research and theory in a selected field of study that relates to the research question
+• a finished product representing an extensive compilation of references identifying relevant research and theory in a selected field of study that relates to the research question, or

-Research Question Checklist: identifies key components of a good research question
+Form Research Question using a checklist of the key components of a good research question.

 Books on the Literature Review and Writing Process